OpenAstroTech/OATFWGUI/README.md

 > :warning: **OATFWGUI requires an active internet connection!**

 It is a local installation, so to remove it simply delete the folder.
+(it also creates a platformio core directory in your system's temporary folder, but those should be deleted after a system restart.
+The exact folder depends on your system, but is noted at startup.
+Something like `DEBUG:Setting PLATFORMIO_CORE_DIR to C:\Users\RUNNER~1\AppData\Local\Temp\.pio_OATFWGUI_dev-0.0.9-c3592b`)

 ## Screenshots
 Windows: